Rath2601/spring-core/SPRING_BASICS.md

 | **Enterprise Features**            | No EJB support.
 Spring manages transactions, DI, etc.| No EJB support.
 Uses Spring’s ecosystem.               | Supports EJB, JNDI, JMS, and other Java EE services.             |

+## NOTE : Common in context of Spring, Springboot, Java

+* The Java Virtual Machine is the runtime environment that allows Java bytecode to be executed.
+Languages like Groovy and Kotlin compile down to Java bytecode, which can then run on the JVM.